toastom/infinitweaks/README.md

     - Other apps not marked in the changes won't be touched and will default to included
 - Use `apply` to apply the marked changes
     - This will modify the CMakeLists.txt and Apps.h files by commenting out your AppName if you want it excluded, or uncommenting it/adding it if marked as included.
-- Use `compile <IT-build-name>` to compile the modified version of InfiniTime, and pass in your desired name for the resulting zip archive

-After all this, you should be able to carry on with the standard firmware upload process using the newly generated zip file.
+After all this, you should be able to carry on with the standard firmware compile and upload process

 NOTE: For a normal user, you shouldn't need to touch any files found in this repo besides `infinitweaks.sh`.
-Everything can be done from the main bash script, and all other files here are used by this script.
+Everything can be done from this script, and all other files here are used by this script.

 Thanks for reading.
 If you want to contribute code, please know that I am fairly new to bash and Cmake, so any improvements and constructive criticism is encouraged!
 Don't be afraid to submit a PR that will help improve this project.
 Oh, and as always, file detailed bug reports in the Github Issues.